Towanda Area School District

 Towanda Area School District has two elementary schools, J. Andrew Morrow Primary School and the Towanda Area Elementary School.
 Both are RTII (Response to Intervention and Instruction) schools where students are screened three times a year; fall, winter, spring.
 The DIBELS Next screening is used in grades kindergarten to fourth to monitor student progress and evaluate our instruction.
 We presently screen for literacy skills in kindergarten through fourth grade.
 Scores are reviewed and compared to national norms.
 Some students will receive intervention, extra instructional support to insure they are making progress.
 Parents are informed if their child is to receive any extra assistance.
 Student progress is monitored within the intervention group and they may be dismissed if adequate progress is made or benchmarks are reached.

 The Towanda Area School District Title I program is schoolwide.
 This means that all students and teachers are considered part of the program, whether they receive an extra intervention or not.
 This makes all students eligible to use and receive materials purchased through the Title I budget.
 Formerly, only students identified for the program had access to these materials.
-Title I intervention teachers are reading specialists and our instructional aides are highly qualified.
+Title I intervention teachers are either reading specialists or teachers who are working towards that certification while they are supervised by a reading specialist, and our instructional aides are highly qualified.

 A dominant feature of the Title I law is the involvement of parents in their child's education.
 Since our program is schoolwide, we partner with our Parent Teacher Organization, PTO, to plan, review, and monitor our program.
 Meetings are held monthly at the Towanda Area Elementary School and all parents are encouraged to join and take an active part in their child's education.